 "That's nothing to brag about.
 If you're not careful, you may find yourself somewhere you don't like so much.
-I'm sure that a lecture from the likes of me is going to go in one ear and out the other, but do me a favor and hear me out for a minute."

-He dew in a breath and continued.
-"I know someone who used to be a lot like you-breaking all the rules, not a care for the consequences of his actions, thinking he was a big shot.
+I'm sure that a lecture from the likes of me is going to go in one ear and out the other, but do me a favor and hear me out for a minute.
+I know someone who used to be a lot like you-breaking all the rules, not a care for the consequences of his actions, thinking he was a big shot.
 He continued down the path you seem to be on, and now he may not have much of a life left to look forward to.
 Just keep that in mind, will you?"